For the Community

 We have a wide range of volunteer positions available at Peaceful Living for people of all levels of skill and interest.
 We are especially eager for volunteers to run enthusiasms based Creative Gifts activities, to pair with adults with intellectual disabilities through our social programs, to befriend the residents at our homes, and to help with special projects at our office.
-If you are interested, please complete our Volunteer Application.
+If you are interested, please complete our Volunteer Inquiry Form.

 How can I be more welcoming to people with disabilities?

 The most important rule is to focus on them as people rather than focusing on their medical condition.
 Labels like “disabled” and “autism” may help define a person’s needs but it is essential to remember that a person is not their labels.
 Try to relax and make a connection - don’t get so worried about doing the wrong thing that you end up doing nothing at all.
 Like all people, adults with disabilities are looking for connection and belonging.
 In order to create a mutual relationship, you need to allow people with disabilities to serve you even though this may feel very uncomfortable and thank them appropriately for it (don’t go overboard with praise).
 Ask about their interests and share your interests – if their disability comes up, talk about it naturally, but don’t focus on it.
 Even if someone is low verbal or nonverbal, they are still people and the best approach is always to ‘assume competence.’